-19/2021 LOLA PIIII Report transaction privilege taxes (TPT) for computer data equipment sold to the owner, operator or qualified colocation tenant of a computer data center for use in the qualified computer data center is deleted and replaced with a deduction from the tax base of the retail classification of TPT for such computer data equipment.
+3/2021 L LOLA Print Report H2714: transaction privilege taxes (TPT) for computer data equipment sold to the owner, operator or qualified colocation tenant of a computer data center for use in the qualified computer data center is deleted and replaced with a deduction from the tax base of the retail classification of TPT for such computer data equipment.
 Session law requires any claim for refund of TPT based on the retroactive application of this change to be submitted to the Department of Revenue by December 31, 2021.
 The aggregate refund amount is capped at \$10,000.
 Interest is not allowed and may not be compounded on any refundable amount of these claims if paid before July 1, 2022.
 Contains a legislative intent section.
 Retroactive to tax period beginning September 13, 2013.
 Nonseverability clause.
-AS PASSED HOUSE H2714: ENVIRONMENTAL TECHNOLOGY; BIOMASS; FORESTRY PRODUCTS Modifies the requirements to qualify for assistance from the Environmental Technology Assistance Program to allow the capital investment made by a manufacturer, producer or processor to be in a facility that is used predominantly to process biomass and forestry industry products.
-Hearing: Senate Rules (Monday 03/22/21 at 1:00 PM, Senate Rm.
-09) 3/18 from Senate fin with amend #4851.
+AS PASSED HOUSE 4/7 H2714: ENVIRONMENTAL TECHNOLOGY; BIOMASS; FORESTRY PRODUCTS redulines the requirements to quality for assistance from the Environmental Technology Assistance Program to allow the capital investment made by a manufacturer, producer or processor to be in a facility that is used predominantly to process biomass and forestry industry products.
+House concurred in Senate amendments and passed on final reading 55-3; ready for governor.
 H2772: FANTASY SPORTS BETTING; EVENT WAGERING Numerous changes to statutes relating to gaming.
 Establishes a new chapter in Title 5 (Amusements and Sports) regulating "fantasy sports contest" (defined), conditionally enacted on each Indian Tribe with a gaming facility in Pima County and in the Phoenix metropolitan area entering into a 2021 Gaming Compact Amendment and publishing in the federal register notice of the U.S. Secretary of the Interior's approval or approval by operation of law.
 An individual who is licensed by the Arizona Department of Gaming (ADG) is authorized to offer one or more fantasy sports contests if specified conditions apply, including that the individual collects no more than \$10,000 in total entry fees for all fantasy sports contests offered in a calendar year, at least 95 percent of which are awarded to the fantasy sports contest players.
 Establishes requirements for licensure, authorizes ADG to adopt rules related to conducting fantasy sports contests, and establishes penalties for violations.
-Individuals who are under 21 years of age are prohibited from participating in a fantasy sports contest fantasy sports contests, and establishes penalties for licensed fantasy sports contest operators and prohibits fantasy sports contests from being offered on a kiosk or machine open to public use.
-ADG is required to establish a fee for the privilege of operating fantasy sports contests.
-In determining the fee, ADG is required to consider the highest percentage of revenue share that an Indian Tribe pays to Arizona pursuant to the tribal-state gaming compacts and any amendments.
-ADG is authorized to use up to 10 percent of fee monies for the costs of regulating fantasy sports contests and is required to transfer the remaining monies to the general fund.
-An Indian Tribe that lawfully conducts class III gaming pursuant to a tribal-state gaming compact with Arizona is authorized to offer and conduct fantasy sports contests, directly or through a third-party operator, without applying for or holding a license if all activities of the fantasy spo 3/4 House COW approved with amend #4153 and flr amend #4682.
+Individuals who are under 21 years of age are prohibited from participating in a fantasy sports contest.
+Establishes a list of prohibited actions for licensed fantasy sports contest operators and prohibits fantasy sports contests from being offered on a kiosk or machine open to public use.
+ADG is required to consider the highest percentage of revenue share that an Indian Tribe pays to Arizona pursuant to the tribal-state gaming compacts and any amendments.
+ADG is authorized to use up to 10 percent of fee monies for the costs of regulating fantasy sports contests.
+Green the highest percentage of revenue share that an Indian Tribe pays to Arizona pursuant to the tribal-state gaming compact and any amendments.
+ADG is authorized to offer and conduct fantasy sports contests, directly or through a third-party operator, without applying for or holding a license if all activities of the fantasy sports contests, directly or through a third-party operator, without applying for or holding a license if all activities of the fantasy sports contests of P General Comments (all lists): Dead 3/4 House COW approved with amend #4153 and flr amend #4682.
 Passed House 48-12; ready for Senate.